10 Common Household Pet Toxins

 There are many fruits and vegetables that are healthy to dogs, and even advisable to include in their diet, according to research.
 Some others, however, must be avoided at all costs.
 Grapes (and their dried counterpart – raisins) can cause grape toxicity and renal failure, for example.

-Some nuts are dangerous, too.
-It is not entirely known why macadamia nuts for dogs are so harmful – the most common guess is that the nut’s high fat content is the culprit.
-Even a tiny amount of these tasty nuts can cause an abnormally elevated temperature and weakness.
-They are a common ingredient in cookies, so read the ingredient list before you share.
+Macadamia nuts (a common ingredient in cookies) can cause an abnormally elevated temperature and weakness.
 Other nuts should be avoided as well – they have been known to cause pancreatitis – an inflammation of the pancreas.

 Household chemicals